 (1/(6-0)) ∫₀⁶ |v(t)| dt

 This formula calculates the average of the absolute value of the velocity, which represents the speed.
-Using a calculator to evaluate this definite integral, we find the average speed to be approximately 1.426.
+On top of that, using a calculator to evaluate this definite integral, we find the average speed to be approximately 1.
+426.

 Part (c): Finding the total distance traveled by the particle